 There are ways to combat chronic pain without pills, though, and a Boston-area technology company called NeuroMetrix is trying to bring drug-free pain relief to the masses, no prescription required.
-Its Quell electrical stimulation band is designed to reduce chronic pain in regular users, reducing medication use in the process.
+Its Quell electrical stimulation band (available on the FSA Store) is designed to reduce chronic pain in regular users, reducing medication use in the process.

 The Quell device, which is about the size of a thin wallet, is designed to be strapped to your upper calf—the back of your calf has plenty of nerves for the device to work on—with a stretchy fabric band, much like the workout armbands that hold your smartphone or MP3 player while you run.
 When you turn the device on, it delivers low-level electrical stimulation to your leg for 60 minutes, then turns off for 60 minutes, then begins the cycle again for however long you wear the band.